IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Implementation-View.md

 | ---------------------------- |

-Although there is already a Quiz service that handles quiz-based logic, the Rex-Duel Service is another microservice that is invoked by the course service.
-In order to provide competitive and interactive rex-duels, we chose to extract this functionality from the Quiz service and create an own service instead.
+Although there is already a Quiz service that handles quiz-based logic, the Rex-Duel Service was originally intendes as a separate microservice.
+In order to provide competitive and interactive rex-duels, the idea was to extract this functionality from the Quiz service and create an own service instead, potentiall making use of the Quiz Service.

-Simply spoken, the Rex Duel Service sends a request to the Quiz Service, which in turn returns a rex-duel quiz.
-The returned rex-duel quiz is just a data object without the necessary logic to play against other users.

-This is where the Rex Duel Service comes into place.
-The game-logic is implemented here and storing of the session progress and other meta-data relevant for the rex-duel is handled in a separate database that is connected to this service.
+This original idea must be reconsidered when implementing the according features: This functionality may as well be inhabited by the Quiz Service.

 Related Pages:
 * [The Story of IT Rex](./Gamification--The-Story-of-IT-Rex)